Mobilities and externalities in Nova Scotia’s local food movement

-This project examines how Buddhist values and practices are transforming other aspects of footways yet remains entwined in mainstream economy.
+This project examines how Buddhist values and practices are entangled in other aspects of foodways yet remain entwined in mainstream economy.
 Specifically how new transnational Buddhist food ventures and agricultural endeavours such as organic farming, animal sanctuaries, and food security projects are situated within Atlantic Canada.
 This research is funded by SSHRC, the Religion & Diversity Project and Dalhousie University.

 KAPITAL 150: A Symposium on The Relevance Of Marx